JDilling3r/GeneticAlgorithmRouteDelivery/README.md

 * The day ends when all 40 packages have been delivered.

 # Why I chose the Genetic Algorithm
 While other algorithms may have a more efficient worst case time-space complexity, I feel the genetic algorithm is an 'outside of the box' approach to this Multi Travelling Salesman problem.
 I chose it due to its elusiveness and for the stochastic behavior it employs (rather than pure deterministic optimization).
 There is an added ability to escape locally optimal solutions.
-Although I am not *new* to Python, I am not an expert and this implementation has much room for improvement.

 # What is the Genetic Algorithm
 The genetic algorithm is a heuristic solving algorithm.
 It borrows characteristics from Charles Darwin's theory of natural evolution.
 The genetic algorithm yields the best 'individual' from the last 'population' where multiple generations, each containing a population, produce offspring that populate the next.
 There are crossover functions, mutation functions, and natural selection functions that aid in emulating evolution.